 We suggest you bring with you:

-After being picked up from your accommodation you will head up the Range and onto the Tablelands above Cairns.
+After being picked up from your accommodation you will head out onto the Tablelands to visit various mammal watching sites.

+At dusk the Fruit Bat camps disperse and these flying mammals can be seen in great numbers flying over the road if you are anywhere near them.
 We will be looking for nocturnal birds as we travel including the Pacific Barn Owl.
-Most of the mammalian fauna of Australia is nocturnal and we will be keeping our eyes open as we go for kangaroos and wallabies.
+Most of the mammalian fauna of Australia is nocturnal and we will be keeping our eyes open as we go for Kangaroos and wallabies.
 Many of these can exhibit suicidal tendencies and hurl themselves at vehicles when spooked or dazzled by the lights, which is why they are such a common roadkill in Australia.

 While some snakes are diurnal hunters, others hunt at night.
 They also like to soak up the heat from the roads and it is often possible to see them enjoying a rest on the tarmac which still retains the heat from the day.
-Boigu and Pythons are particularly keen on this and a number of snakes lose their lives due to a lack of road sense.
+Boigu (also known as Brown Tree Snakes or Night Tigers) and Pythons are particularly keen on this and a number of snakes lose their lives due to a lack of road sense.

 Looking for eyeshine is one of the best ways to pick up animals at night.
-Although most eyeshine tends to be tiny spiders we are often rewarded by a variety of possums including, Striped, Green Ringtail, Common Ringtail, and Common Brush-tailed Possums.
-Sugar Gliders, Brown and Long-nosed Bandicoots, Fawn-footed Melomys, Antechinus and Uromys, the Giant White-tailed Rats are also a possibility.
-Platypus and Tree Kangaroos are also a possibility but in recent years these have been better seen during the day.
-Frogs however are better seen at night and during the wetter months can be deafening in the cacophony of sound they make after rain.
+Although most eyeshine tends to be tiny spiders we are often rewarded by a variety of possums including Striped, Green Ringtail, Common Ringtail, and Common Brush-tailed Possums.
+Sugar Gliders, Northern Brown and Long-nosed Bandicoots, Fawn-footed Melomys, Antechinus and Uromys, (the Giant White-tailed Rat) are also a possibility.
+Platypus and Lumholtz’s Tree Kangaroos are also a possibility.
+Frogs can also seen at night and are particularly common after rain and during the wetter months can be deafening in the cacophony of sound they make after rain.